jeffpar/pcjs/tools/README.md

 ### Building PCjs Disk Images from ZIP files

-There are many large software collections where the diskette contents have been archived as ZIP files rather than as disk images, and in theory, it's trivial to `unzip` them into separate folders and then use `DiskImage` to build new images from those folders (see above).
+There are many large software collections where the diskette contents have been archived as ZIP files rather than as disk images, and in theory, it's trivial to `unzip` them into separate folders and then use **DiskImage** to build new images from those folders (see above).

-For example, I originally recreated all the [PC-SIG Library](https://www.pcjs.org/software/pcx86/sw/misc/pcsig08/) diskette images from the "PC-SIG Library Eighth Edition" CD-ROM files stored at [cd.textfiles.com](http://cd.textfiles.com/pcsig08/), and some of the diskettes on the CD-ROM had been completely "archived as single ZIP files -- probably because the diskettes contained filenames that were not allowed on CD-ROM -- so I used `unzip` on macOS to extract those ZIP files to per-disk folders, and then recreated disk images from those folders.
+For example, I originally recreated all the [PC-SIG Library](https://www.pcjs.org/software/pcx86/sw/misc/pcsig08/) diskette images from the "PC-SIG Library Eighth Edition" CD-ROM files stored at [cd.textfiles.com](http://cd.textfiles.com/pcsig08/).
+Some of the diskettes on the CD-ROM had been completely archived as single ZIP files -- probably because the diskettes contained filenames that were not allowed on CD-ROM -- so I used `unzip` on macOS to extract those ZIP files to folders, and then recreated disk images from those folders.

-However, this process doesn't always work well.
+However, this process didn't always work well.
 [DISK0798](https://www.pcjs.org/software/pcx86/sw/misc/pcsig08/0501/#directory-of-pcsig08-disk0798) highlights a few issues that have already been [discussed](https://github.com/jeffpar/pcjs/commit/17e0a2f9e46140fce42f11de8f5fa678b2a3bfe5) on GitHub.

 First, the original order of the filenames was not preserved.
 Modern operating systems (eg, macOS) list files alphabetically, and as a result, the files on the recreated diskettes were sorted alphabetically as well.

 Second, while the ZIP archives appeared to more-or-less preserve non-ASCII filenames, `unzip` did not.
 IBM PCs used a character set now known as [Code Page 437](https://en.wikipedia.org/wiki/Code_page_437) (*CP437*), which included a variety of line-drawing characters and other symbols that `unzip` failed to translate to their modern (*UTF-8*) counterparts.

-To resolve all these issues, I decided to update `DiskImage` with an option (`--zip`) to read ZIP archives directly.
+To resolve all these issues, I decided to update **DiskImage** with an option (`--zip`) to read ZIP archives directly.
 I started with an NPM package called [node-stream-zip](https://www.npmjs.com/package/node-stream-zip), which is essentially a module that understands the ZIP file format, identifies all the compressed files inside the ZIP file, and uses Node's built-in *zlib* functionality to decompress them.

-However, I quickly discovered that *zlib* could not decompress the contents of many old ZIP files, because instead of the popular *Deflate* compression algorithm, older ZIP files used compression methods such as *Shrink*, *Reduce*, and *Implode*.
+Unfortunately, I quickly discovered that *zlib* could not decompress the contents of many old ZIP files, because instead of the now-popular *Deflate* compression algorithm, older ZIP files used compression methods such as *Shrink*, *Reduce*, and *Implode*.
 So I imported *node-stream-zip* into PCjs as [StreamZip](modules/streamzip.js), modernized it, and then extended it with a new decompression module named [LegacyZip](modules/legacyzip.js), which I wrote by hand-translating the excellent C code at [hanshq.net](https://www.hanshq.net/zip2.html) into JavaScript.

 Here's an example of `--zip` in action: